GiulioRossetti/ndlib/docs/tutorial.rst

 The model configuration allows to specify model parameters (as in this scenario) as well as nodes' and edges' ones (e.g.  individual thresholds).

-Moreover it allows to specify the initial percentage of infected nodes using the ``fraction_infected`` model parameter.
+Moreover it allows to specify the initial fraction of infected nodes using the ``fraction_infected`` model parameter.

 It is also possible to explicitly specify an initial set of infected nodes: see :ref:`model_conf` for the complete set of use cases.